 I don’t have a 2:1, can I still apply?

 Studying medicine is academically demanding, and to make sure that you will be able to cope with the academic challenge, you are required to have a minimum of a 2.1 Honours Degree in any subject.

-However, if you do not have a 2:1 but have an additional Masters-level qualification, with an overall pass of at least 60%, you will still be eligible to apply.
+However, if you do not have a 2:1 but have a postgraduate Masters Degree, with an overall pass of at least 60%, you will still be eligible to apply.

 Fees and Funding

 What are the tuition fees for Graduate Entry Medicine?

 The University's fee structure for 2021/22 entry will not be finalised until later in the year.

 The below is for illustration purposes only and is based on entry to academic year 2020/21.